Stephen, King of England: Succession (1135)

 Stephen was a well established figure in Anglo-Norman society by 1135.
 He was extremely wealthy, well-mannered and liked by his peers; he was also considered a man capable of firm action.
 Chroniclers recorded that despite his wealth and power he was a modest and easy-going leader, happy to sit with his men and servants, casually laughing and eating with them.
 He was very pious, both in terms of his observance of religious rituals and his personal generosity to the church.
 Stephen also had a personal Augustinian confessor appointed to him by the Archbishop of Canterbury, who implemented a penitential regime for him, and Stephen encouraged the new order of Cistercians to form abbeys on his estates, winning him additional allies within the church.

 Rumours about his father's cowardice during the First Crusade, however, continued to circulate, and a desire to avoid the same reputation may have influenced some of Stephen's rasher military actions.
 His wife, Matilda, played a major role in running their vast English estates, which contributed to the couple being the second-richest lay household in the country after the King and Queen.
 The landless Flemish nobleman William of Ypres had joined Stephen's household in 1133.

 Stephen's younger brother, Henry of Blois, had also risen to power under Henry I. Henry of Blois had become a Cluniac monk and followed Stephen to England, where the King made him Abbot of Glastonbury, the richest abbey in England.
 The King then appointed him Bishop of Winchester, one of the richest bishoprics, allowing him to retain Glastonbury as well.
 The combined revenues of the two positions made Henry of Blois the second-richest man in England after the King.
 The bishop was keen to reverse what he perceived as encroachment by the Norman kings on the rights of the church.
 English kings had traditionally exercised a great deal of power and autonomy over the church within their territories.
-From the 1040s onwards, however, successive popes had put forward a reforming message that emphasised the importance of the church being "governed more coherently and more hierarchically from the centre" and established "its own sphere of authority and jurisdiction, separate from and independent of that of the lay ruler", in the words of historian Richard Huscroft.
+From the 1040s onwards, successive popes had put forward a reforming message that emphasised the importance of the church being "governed more coherently and more hierarchically from the centre" and established "its own sphere of authority and jurisdiction, separate from and independent of that of the lay ruler", in the words of historian Richard Huscroft.